-Lifespan CS and OC canisters expire in approximately 5 years.
+Lifespan: CS and OC canisters expire in approximately 5 years.

-Unable to locate.
-For this portion of the Impact Statement, Oleoresin capsicum (OC) will be referred to in the aerosol canister form.
+Manufacturer's Description: Unable to locate from the manufacturer, provided by BPD subject matter experts.
+Oleoresin capsicum (OC) will be referred to in the aerosol canister form.
 OC is the chemical agent that is most widely used amongst Law Enforcement (LE) and the general public.
 OC has a pungent and irritating pepper odor.
 It is classified as an inflammatory agent.
 OC is mixed with several types of solutions which act as carriers.